DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 # Validate a model configuration

-At the beginning of your modelling workflow, you may be faced with multiple candidate models, some of which contain mistakes and thus make unphysical predictions.
-You can use the Validate configuration operator to do "sanity" or model checks on the outputs of these models.
-In the case of compartmental models, the operator can run the basic sanity check wherein the population of every compartment, for all timepoints, is non-negative and less than or equal to the sum of the initial condition values.
+In your modeling workflow, you might have multiple candidate models that contain mistakes and generate unphysical predictions.
+You can use the Validate configuration operator to check the outputs of these models.
+In the case of compartmental models, the operator can run the basic check wherein the population of every compartment, for all timepoints, is non-negative and less than or equal to the sum of the initial condition values.

-The Validate configuration operator supports several types of constraints such that you can check for additional assumptions on the inputs and outputs of the model
+The Validate configuration operator supports several types of constraints you can build to check for additional assumptions on the inputs and outputs of the model:

-1. "greater/less than or equal to": that a model quantity (state variable, parameter, or observable) be bounded below/above by some threshold value
+1. "greater/less than or equal to": that a model quantity (state variable, parameter, or observable) be bounded below/above by some threshold value.
-2. "increasing/decreasing": that the time derivative of a model quantity is positive or negative
+2. "increasing/decreasing": that the time derivative of a model quantity is positive or negative.
-3. "linearly constrained": that several parameters satisfy a linear constraint of the form `L ≤ a_1 * p_1 + a_2 * p_2 + ... + a_k * p_k ≤ U`
+3. "linearly constrained": that several parameters satisfy a linear constraint of the form `L ≤ a_1 * p_1 + a_2 * p_2 + ... + a_k * p_k ≤ U`.
-4. "following": that a model quantity remains within some range of a given time-series dataset for all given timepoints (not yet supported)
+4. "following": that a model quantity remains within some range of a given time-series dataset for all given timepoints (not yet supported).

 The output of this operator is a new model configuration that represents the largest region in the parameter space (as defined by the input configuration) which satisfies _all_ the given constraints.

-This Terarium feature is powered by the `run_validate` function of the [Functional Model Analysis (Funman)](https://github.com/siftech/funman) package.
+Validate configuration is powered by the `run_validate` function of the [Functional Model Analysis (Funman)](https://github.com/siftech/funman) package.

 ??? example

-    You are given a SIR-type compartmental model where the state variables represents relative fraction of a total population.
-You would want to check that (1) all the state variables are greater than zero, (2) they are less than one, (3) the `S(t)` state variable is decreasing monotonically (assuming no births), and (4) the `R(t)` state variable is increasing monotonically (assuming no deaths).
+    - Given a SIR-type compartmental model where the state variables represents relative fraction of a total population, you want to check that:

-??? example
+        - All the state variables are greater than zero,
+        - They are less than one,
+        - The `S(t)` state variable is decreasing monotonically (assuming no births), and
+        - The `R(t)` state variable is increasing monotonically (assuming no deaths).

-    Given some model with parameters `β, γ`, you want to find what model configuration would satisfy the linear inequality `β ≤ 2 * γ`.
-You can create a constraint of the form "the parameters β, γ should be linearly constrained from timepoint 0 timepoint 30 days" with inequality `0 ≤ -1 * β + 2 * γ`.
-The result would be a model configuration where the parameters `β, γ` are uniform distributions, covering a region of parameter space where the inequality is satisfied.
+    - Given a model with parameters `β, γ`, you want to find what model configuration would satisfy the linear inequality `β ≤ 2 * γ`.
+You can create a constraint of the form:

+        >parameters β, γ should be linearly constrained from timepoint 0 timepoint 30 days with inequality `0 ≤ -1 * β + 2 * γ`.

+        The result is a model configuration where the parameters `β, γ` are uniform distributions, covering a region of parameter space where the inequality is satisfied.

 ## Validate configuration operator

 The Validate configuration operator takes a model configuration as an input and returns a validated model configuration as output.
-The latter can be used simulation operators downstream.
+The output can be used in simulation operators downstream.

 ???+ tip

     When [setting up the input configuration](configure-model.md#edit-or-create-a-model-configuration):

-    - For each parameter of interest, specify a wide uniform distribution in the input configuration such that the Validate configuration operator has a sufficiently large parameter space to search for regions that satisfy all the given constraints.
+    - For each parameter of interest, specify a wide uniform distribution in the input configuration so the Validate configuration operator has a sufficiently large parameter space to search for regions that satisfy all the given constraints.
-    - You can use the [Edit model operator](../modeling/edit-model.md#edit-a-model-in-the-edit-model-code-notebook) to define some observables for quantities that do not correspond to any existing model state variables or parameters.
+    - You can use the [Edit model operator](../modeling/edit-model.md#edit-a-model-in-the-edit-model-code-notebook) to define observables for quantities that do not correspond to any existing model state variables or parameters.

 <figure markdown>
 ![](../img/config-and-intervention/validate/validate-configuration-operator.png)